Research Equipment and Facilities

 The laboratory mainly supports the research team of Computer Engineering and Control Systems .
 The laboratory supports high-end computation for signal and image processing and biomedical data analysis.
 It facilitates a number of R&D projects on audio and speech signal processing, signal detection, source localization, computational neuroscience, biomedical sensors and devices, computer vision and pattern recognition, medical image analysis, 3D video systems, mobile based entertainment and health monitoring systems, as well as bioinformatics and computational biology.
 Our major equipment includes:

-The laboratory mainly supports the research teams of Computer Engineering and Control Systems, and Wireless Communications, and the activities of the Center for Chaos and Complex Networks.
-The laboratory provides services to design dedicated hardware platforms to support a range of research including automatic control, complex networks, digital and mobile communications, intelligent system, optimization, nonlinear systems and circuits design.
+The laboratory mainly supports the research teams of Computer Engineering and Control Systems and Wireless Communications, and the activities of the Center for Chaos and Complex Networks.
+The laboratory provides services to design dedicated hardware platforms to support a range of research including machine learning, automatic control, complex networks, digital and mobile communications, intelligent system, optimization, nonlinear systems, and circuits design.

 The laboratory mainly supports teaching and research in Networking and Wireless Communications.
 The research areas supported in the laboratory include survivable network design, network performance evaluation and control, vehicle-to-grid, named data networking, data completion, video copy detection using content based fingerprinting, green cellular networks, 5G mobile networks, and advanced statistical signal processing.
 Our major equipment includes routers, switches, as well as some general computing equipment.